Meet our Faculty

 In America, she has designed curriculum, selected methodologies to teach Chinese language and culture based on students’ proficiencies, helped students to learn Chinese with rap songs, dance, songs, and games.
 She emphasizes conversation, reading, writing, literature, and culture to help students understand the differences between their own culture and Chinese perspectives.
 She has taught Chinese as an extracurricular activity at Mount Spokane High School, Chewelah High School, Central Valley High School, and North Central High School.
 In addition, she has taught Chinese to children (age 2-16 ) at the Panda Playing School in Portland, to high school students through the Gonzaga University-Startalk Program, and to adults at Clark College in Vancouver.

 I enjoy working with young learners.
 They amaze me constantly through their unique learning ability and strong curiosity.
 I teach Chinese Mandarin at Spokane Public School part time during school year to students from K-12.
 On weekend, I teach at local Chinese School to mostly non-heritage learners.
 I have been teaching Chinese Mandarin for about four years.
-Currently, I am working toward getting certified in Mandarin through PLU.
+This past year, I received my Washington state teacher certification in Mandarin through PLU.
 This is my second year teaching at Startalk Chinese Summer Camp.

 I was born in Yangzhou, China.
 I attended Jiangxi University of Education, where I received a Bachelor's Degree in Music Education.
 I was first employed as a professional singer and dancer in the Jiangxi Opera House in Nanchang.
 Later, I worked in Beijing as editor for the national Chinese journal of macroeconomics.
 I have also studied traditional Chinese painting and calligraphy, and am a painter who specializes in painting in the style of the Sung Dynasty (916-1279 AD).